 How did you get started doing this type of work?

 I started in 2005, switching careers from sports and intellectual property management.
 While I started as a licensed sales agent, I became licensed as a broker in 2008 and by 2009 I was also doing property management.
 Many management companies consider themselves real estate brokers who manage property.
 I consider myself a property manager who also does real estate brokerage.
 The fact that I will stick with you and a property after the closing means I'm going to take the time and look at what you are buying and likely will be able to see issues others wouldn't.

 What types of customers have you worked with?

-We also provide sales services for clients.
-We are very experienced in the sales of townhouses and of course we handle coops and condos as well.
+We also provide sales services for small landlords, homeowners and buyers.
+We are very experienced in the sales of townhouses and of course we handle co-ops and condos as well.
 I am particularly good at assessing the best market price for a property based on overall condition and location of the property as well as comparable sales.

 What advice would you give a customer looking to hire a provider in your area of work?

 Find someone who can point to a specific project that had the same issues as yours and tell you exactly how it was handled and what they might handle differently.
 For property management, how involved do they get?
 For brokerage, make sure they get a full comparable report and be realistic about pricing.

 What questions should customers think through before talking to professionals about their project?